raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-You will now choose your own colours to represent the other resources.
+Now choose your own colours to represent the other resources.
 Think about how you want the visualisation to represent the data with colour.
 For example, do you want each resource to be a different colour to show how they vary?
 Or do you want all the renewable energy resources to be different shades of one colour and the non-renewable resource to be a different colour?

 --- task ---

-Repeat the steps above for resource sprites: **Wind**, **Solar**, **Hydro**, **Geothermal** and **Bioenergy**.
-Remember to change the colour in your resource sprite first then find that resource code in the **New Zealand** sprite and **Pointer** sprite to update it there too.
+Repeat the steps above for resource sprites: **Wind**, **Solar**, **Hydro**, **Geothermal**, and **Bioenergy**.
+Remember to change the colour in your resource sprite first, then find that resource code in the **New Zealand** sprite and **Pointer** sprite to update it there too.

 ![image of how to change pen colour](images/new-colours-chart.png)